 Dave is the author of the book, “Experiments in Reinventing Government: A Study of Privatization Efforts in Philadelphia, Pa.”
 He has also written several articles for the Pennsylvania Institute of CPAs.
 He served on the board of the Anti-Violence Partnership of Philadelphia for several years.

 Dave earned a bachelor’s degree in economics and finance from LaSalle University, and his master’s degree in public administration in finance from the University of Delaware.

-Dave joined the board in 2012, and he serves on the development and strategic planning committees.
+Dave joined the board in 2012.
+He is Chair of the finance committee and serves on the strategic planning and executive committees.